blbadger/blbadger.github.io/vision-transformers.md

 ![vision transformer representations]({{https://blbadger.github.io}}/neural_networks/vitl16_no_residuals_or_mlp.png)

+This is not particularly surprising for a number of reasons, first and foremost because the transformations present in the self-attention layer (more specifically the multi-head attention layer) are together non-invertible in the general case.

+With residual connections included and assuming constraints on the self-attention transformation's Lipschitz constants as observed by [Zha and colleages](https://arxiv.org/pdf/2106.09003.pdf).
+That said, it is apparent from the experiments above that the vision transformer's attention modules are indeed approximately invertible without modification if residuals are allowed.

 If our gradient descent procedure on the input is effective, the following is expected to be true:

 $$